Hugh Bronson

 Hugh Theodore Bronson (born 12 March 1961 in Apen, Lower Saxony, as Uwe Brunßen) is a German-British politician of the party Alternative für Deutschland (Alternative for Germany – AfD).
-In the 2016 elections to Berlin's House of Representatives (Abgeordnetenhaus – AGH), he ran as a direct AfD candidate for the district Charlottenburg-Wilmersdorf and was elected to the Berlin's House of Representatives via the AfD list of candidates for the state Berlin (Landes liste).
+In the 2016 elections to Berlin's House of Representatives (Abgeordnetenhaus – AGH), he ran as a direct AfD candidate for the district Charlottenburg-Wilmersdorf and was elected to the Berlin's House of Representatives via the AfD list of candidates for the state Berlin (Landesliste).

 Life

 After graduating from the Europaschule Gymnasium Westerstede in 1980, Bronson completed an apprenticeship as a nursery gardener in 1984.
 From 1986 to 1991 he studied literature, philosophy and English at the Free University of Berlin.
 He continued his studies at the University of East Anglia (UEA) in 1991 and graduated with a master's degree in 1993.
-He then worked as a research assistant at the UEA and received a Doctor of Philosophy in 2001.
-After his studies, Bronson founded a conference company in London and took over the management of Informedia India in Mumbai in 2007.
+He then worked as a research assistant at UEA and received a Doctor of Philosophy in 2001.
+After his studies, Bronson founded a conference company in Norwich, and took over the management of Informedia India in Mumbai in 2007.
 After returning to England in 2008, he worked as a freelance programme editor for Economist Conferences until 2013.
 Dr. Bronson moved to Berlin in 2012 and has been a member of the AfD since 10 April 2013.
 He taught German and English at a private Berlin language school until he moved into the House of Representatives on 18 September 2016.

 Bronson was naturalised in the United Kingdom in 2007 and has held dual citizenship ever since.
 His birth name, Uwe Brunßen, was translated into English as Hugh Bronson.
-Bronson is childless and married to the lawyer Victoria Luise Bronson, née Tuschik, since 14 December 2018.
-In September 2017 he was received as a guest speaker at the annual UKIP party conference in Torquay.
+Bronson has been married to the lawyer Victoria Luise Bronson, née Tuschik, since 14 December 2018.
+They have a daughter.
+In September 2017, he was received as a guest speaker at the annual UKIP party conference in Torquay.